 In a web browser, specify the DNS name or the IP address for the appliance with the port number 9443.
 For example:

-The Appliance System Configuration page displays the following options:
+The appliance management console displays the following options: